tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 6.7.2 Generalize, add a parameter (non-normative)

 Some Tests have `Parameters`.
 A Test with a `Parameter` will produce different results for the same input `Information Element` values, depending on the value of the parameter.
 This allows for a single Test to be used in different contexts, with different expectations for how it will respond in certain conditions.
-Parameters allow a test to be generalized to serve a broader range of use cases, while still maintaining a clear and specific test specification that can be implemented in a consistent way across different implementations.
+Parameters allow a Test to be generalized to serve a broader range of use cases, while still maintaining a clear and specific Test specification that can be implemented in a consistent way across different implementations.

 We could make this Test more general by allowing for alternative authorities, and thus more broadly applicable, by adding a parameter to the Test that allows an implementer to specify which authority to use for evaluating whether the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID.
 This would allow the Test to be used not just for ORCID IDs, but also for other types of identifiers that have a well-defined format and an authority that can be referenced for that format.